lmmx/facet-spez-span-demos/README.md

 the formats whose SpanType is not already Cooked.

 - Does not work: cannot specialise on the associated type

+## v11 :tada:

+Now we implement a ToCooked trait **parameterised by a Format** for the cases of SpanType = Raw and SpanType = Cooked.
+This is sort of like a registry pattern for formats.

+It **allows us the ideal design of not implementing ToCooked per format** but instead implementing it on `SpanType = Cooked` (just returning `self` but satisfying the type checker) :tada:

 ## Key Concepts